rdfostrich/article-jws2018-ostrich/content/storage.md

 This local change information helps the querying algorithm to determine when to ignore a triple or not.

 The relative position of each triple inside the delta to the deletion trees speeds up the process of patching a snapshot's triple pattern subset for any given offset.
-This position information has two purposes:
+This position information serves two purposes:
 1) it allows the querying algorithm to exploit offset capabilities of the snapshot store to resolve offsets for any triple pattern against any version;
 and 2) it allows deletion counts for any triple pattern and version to be determined efficiently.